Hector

 “Well.
 It’s awfully sandy down there for a computer isn’t it?”

-“I’d like to build a sandcastle and fly a kite at the beach.”
+“I’d like to build a sandcastle and fly a kite at the beach,” Hector’s voice traveled through the silence that followed.

 Mr. Avery looked at his computer monitor.
 He opened the program running Hector’s code and squinted.
 No alerts.
 Everything appeared to be functioning properly.